dynamsoft-docs/capture-vision-docs/enums/core/error-code.md

     EC_AXIS_DEFINITION_INCORRECT = -10073,
     /**The result is not replaceable due to type mismatch.*/ EC_RESULT_TYPE_MISMATCH_IRREPLACEABLE = -10074,
+    /*The license is initialized successfully but detected invalid content in your key.*/ EC_LICENSE_WARNING = -10076,
     /** -20000~-29999: DLS license error code. */
     /**No license.*/
     EC_NO_LICENSE = -20000,